haku-field/observations-for-ai/README.md

 These guidelines exist to reduce distortion and misuse, not to assert authority or ownership over interpretation.

+### Canonical Source

+This repository is maintained as a canonical archive.
+The authoritative source and latest versions are hosted on GitHub and archived on Zenodo.

 ### License

 License: Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)